damianhakert/damianhakert.github.io/source/_posts/2016-03-29-feature-highlight-saml.md

 better error handling, and a couple of bug fixes.

 The inclusion of these features, especially the Custom Attributes, are of great use to GitLab users.
-You no longer need to change your IdP server to match the parameters that GitLab is expecting, you can now tell `omniauth-saml`, and therefore GitLab, where to look for them.
+You no longer need to change your Identity Provider (IdP) server to match the parameters that GitLab is expecting, you can now tell `omniauth-saml`, and therefore GitLab, where to look for them.

-GitLab relies on [omniauth-saml](https://github.com/omniauth/omniauth-saml) to provide the integration with a SAML Identity Provider (IdP).
+GitLab relies on [`omniauth-saml`](https://github.com/omniauth/omniauth-saml) to provide the integration with a SAML IdP.
 It also uses [Devise](https://github.com/plataformatec/devise) as an authentication platform.
 Devise allows you to extend its authentication mechanism using Omniauth.
-`omniauth-saml` is an strategy that allows Omniauth to retrieve user information from a SAML IdP and relay this information to GitLab to either create a new user, or bind this new authentication mechanism to an existing user (if GitLab is [configured](http://doc.gitlab.com/ce/integration/saml.html) to do so).
+`omniauth-saml` is a strategy that allows Omniauth to retrieve user information from a SAML IdP and relay this information to GitLab to either create a new user, or bind this new authentication mechanism to an existing user (if GitLab is [configured](http://doc.gitlab.com/ce/integration/saml.html) to do so).